ucsb-cs148-f21/project-t10-animelist/team/hw1/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Nodejs and express using as my backend.
+Nodejs and express using as my backend. you should install myreact.and node.js also the npm add express express-favicon path

 ## Available Scripts